bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

 Namespace ...

 * Basically a container.
-* `AWS/<service>` is reserved, example `AWS/EC2`.
+* `AWS/<service>` is reserved, for example, `AWS/EC2`.

 Datapoints ...

-* Each measurement is called a datapoint, timestamp and value.
+* Each measurement is called a datapoint, timestamp, and value.

 Dimensions ...

-* Dimensions separate datapoints for different things or perspectives within the same metric.
+* Dimensions separate data points for different things or perspectives within the same metric.

 Alarms ...